Popmotion/popmotion/docs/learn/advanced/value-pipelines.md

 );
 ```

-This is an example of composing already composed functions, which becomes a very clear way of expressing our logic.
+This is an example of composing functions **which were themselves composed**.
+This is a very clear way of expressing and reusing our logic.

 ## Applying these to animations

-Every Popmotion action supports a `transform` property.
-This accepts any function that accepts and returns a number.
-This function will be run whenever `.get()` is called, and the result is passed to `onUpdate`.
+Every Popmotion action supports a `transform` property. `transform` can be provided a function that accepts and returns a number.
+Sounds familiar?

+The action's current value will be passed through this function
+- Whenever `.get()` is called, and
+- Before being sent to the action's `onUpdate` function.

-So we can ensure we always return a valid number:
+So we can ensure the action always return a valid number:

 ```javascript
 tween({